John Walsh (television host): Family

 After the murder of Adam, the Walshes had three more children: Meghan (b.
 1982), Callahan (b.
 1984), and Hayden (b.
 1994).
 "These kids saved our lives," Walsh has said.
 He said their home was in foreclosure after the murder as he spent time searching for his son and then for the killer.

 Meghan was born a year after Adam was murdered.
 Revé Walsh told local newspapers at the time that "there is no substitute for Adam."
 She also said, "Meghan will make me miss Adam more.
 He always wanted a sister."
-In a July 27, 2006, family interview on Larry King Live, Meghan said she was living in North Carolina and had recently gotten engaged to a medical student at the University of North Carolina and was still a "daddy's girl".
+In a July 27, 2006, family interview on Larry King Live, Meghan said she was living in North Carolina and had recently become engaged to a medical student at the University of North Carolina and was still a "daddy's girl".
 She described herself as an artist who painted commissioned works.
-She eventually had four children who she has said were removed from her custody by Florida officials and the oldest were living with her parents.
-Meghan, who has had basal cell cancer on her nose, appears in videos in which she rails against her father and his work.

 Hayden and Callahan sometimes accompanied their father when filming TV shows, including America's Most Wanted.
 On a 2006 Larry King Live show, Larry King said that Hayden, then 11, resembled Adam.
 Hayden, a polo player, worked in production and Callahan was a co-host of In Pursuit with John Walsh beginning in 2019.
 The show told the stories of victims and their families looking for justice for their murdered loved ones.
 Callahan, a graduate of Stetson University, joined his father as co-host of the 2024 reboot of America's Most Wanted on Fox.
 "I'm lucky to have Callahan," Walsh told People.
 "I'm such an old bastard and I'm still cooking, but I got the young legs right here helping me out."
 Callahan serves as executive director of the Florida branch of the National Center for Missing & Exploited Children.